BiswasJishnu/Vampire-Terminal-Theme/README.md

 git clone https://github.com/bhilburn/powerlevel9k.git ~/.oh-my-zsh/custom/themes/powerlevel9k
 ```

-* Finally Add the following to your zsh config (the .zshrc file)
+### Configure your zsh config  (the .zshrc file)
-> Copy this config to get an identical setup as the screenshots you may tweak them as per your choice
+> Copy this config after everything is setup properly to get an identical setup as the screenshots you may tweak them as per your choice

 ```html
 ZSH_THEME="powerlevel9k/powerlevel9k"